Sonugupta2001/myFAQs/README.md

 ## Features

-- **CRUD APIs**: Full Create, Read, Update, and Delete functionalities for managing FAQs via RESTful APIs.
-The ReadOnly APIs are accessible to normal user, while the remaining APIs are protected for Admin User.
+- **Authentication**: APIs involving Create, Read, Update, and Delete functionalities for managing FAQs are restricted to Admin Only, while the ReadOnly APIs are accessible to normal user.
-- **Multi-language Support**: The application automatic translation of FAQs into top-5 languages (Spanish, Hindi, French, German, Chinese Simplified) at the moment it is created, and the remaining languages would be translated dynamically on the user request.
+- **Multi-language Support**: The application automatically translates FAQs into defined top-5 languages (Spanish, Hindi, French, German, Chinese Simplified) at the moment it is created, and the remaining languages are translated dynamically on the user request.
+It will improve the response for accessing the FAQs in popular languages by pre-translating them and storing them in db/cache memory.
-- **Background Tasks (Messaging Queues)**: The top-5 language translation is off-loaded to the Redis Messaging Queue (RQ) worker.
-This keeps main thread unblocked and responsive.
+- **Background Tasks (Messaging Queues)**: The top-5 language translation is off-loaded to the **Redis Queue worker**.
+This keeps **main thread** unblocked and responsive while the translation asks are processed in the background Asynchronously.
-- **Caching**: Redis is used as cache store, which make response faster and efficient.
+- **Cache Mechanism**: Redis is used as **Cache Store**, which stores the frequently accessed FAQs making responses faster and efficient.
-- **Admin Interface**: The admin panel contains a WYSIWYG editor to format FAQs question-answers, along with searching, sorting, and pagination features.
+- **Admin Interface**: The admin panel contains a WYSIWYG editor to format FAQs question-answers, along with **searching**, **sorting**, and **pagination** features.
+- **Custom Logging**: Detailed logging setup to monitor application behavior and capture errors.
 - **Security**:
-  - CSRF protection and secure cookies.
+  - **CSRF** protection and secure cookies.
-  - Rate limiting to prevent abuse.
+  - **Rate limiting** to prevent abuse.
-- **Custom Logging**: Detailed logging setup to monitor application behavior and capture errors.

 ---

 ## Issues
-- Google translate API seems to have a rigid rate limiting and throttling mechanism.
+- Google translate API seems to have a rigid **rate limiting** and **throttling** mechanism.
 When I was testing locally, my translation requests was denied getting an **HTTP 429** response.
-So some APIs, specifically those which involves accessing the translated FAQs are facing a significant delay.
+So some APIs, specifically those which involves accessing the translated FAQs are facing a significant delay in production.
-- Although I've tried to implement sleep/delays between consecutive google API requests, but still the issue seems to persists.
-Hence, some unit tests which were supposed to cover these endpoints are also failing.
+- Although I've tried to implement **sleep/delays** between consecutive google API requests and **retry mechanism**, the issue still seems to persist.
+Hence, some unit tests which were supposed to cover these endpoints are also affected and are getting failed.
 - I considered trying other translation services like MS Azure, Amazon AWS translate, IBMs etc. but they were mostly paid and even setting up a free account required verified payment informations, which I cant provide at this moment.

-So I request to the evaluation team to please review the code instead of directly trying to tests those API endpoints in production.
+Considering these issues, I request to the evaluation team to please review the code instead of directly trying to tests those API endpoints in production.
 I have tried my best to implement them and I hope the efforts would be equally considered.

 ---